A Euclid style algorithm for MacMahon's partition analysis: The Maple package CTEuclid

 \subsection{Computation for magic squares of order 6}

-In subsection \ref{s-Ehrhart} we have convert the Ehrhart series for order $n$ magic squares polytope to a constant term.
-Applying the package CTEuclid will give the desired Ehrhart series.
+In Section \ref{s-Ehrhart} we have converted the Ehrhart series for the order $n$ magic squares polytope to a constant term.
+Applying the \texttt{CTEuclid} package will give the desired Ehrhart series.
 There is no difficulty for the cases $n=3,4$.
 Indeed the author's \texttt{Ell2} package is faster in these two cases but meet memory problem for the $n=5$ case.
-Our CTEuclid computes the $n=5$ case in about 2700 seconds of cpu time.
-The $n=6$ case is much more complicated, and is not known before.
-The Ehrhart series for order 6 magic square has been put at Sloane's integer sequence website \cite[A216039]{sloane}.
+Our \texttt{CTEuclid} package computes the $n=5$ case in about 2700 seconds of cpu time.
+The $n=6$ case is much more complicated, and was not known before.
+The Ehrhart series for order 6 magic squares has been put at Sloane's integer sequence website \cite[A216039]{sloane}.
 It looks like

 where